 The Council intents to enter a Memorandum of Understanding (MOU) with Basildon Borough Council to investigate the benefits of becoming one unitary council in support and preparation for the government's forthcoming devolution white paper.
-This report is before Scrutiny in advance of the Cabinet meeting to consider the substantive decision.

 The Councils will jointly look to explore all aspects of merging, both benefits and risks, to develop proposals in advance of the Governments Devolution White Paper.
 It is also intended to support the most advantageous form of long term governance for the residents and businesses of South West Essex.